Indonesia's Jokowi meets Tesla's Musk after nickel talks

 Two deals over the past month have given new momentum to Jokowi’s push to develop an EV-related industry at a time when global automakers have been scrambling to secure supplies of battery materials and reduce their reliance on China.

-A consortium led by South Korea’s LG Energy Solution Ltd, the global No. 2 maker of EV batteries, announced plans last month to invest $9 billion in Indonesia as part of a deal that would include everything from nickel refining to producing battery cells in Indonesia.
+A consortium led by South Korea’s LG Energy Solution, the global No 2 maker of EV batteries, announced plans last month to invest US$9billion in Indonesia as part of a deal that would include everything from nickel refining to producing battery cells in Indonesia.

-LG’s larger rival, China-based Contemporary Amperex Technology, a Tesla supplier, announced a $9-billion Indonesia investment in April.
+LG’s larger rival, China-based Contemporary Amperex Technology, a Tesla supplier, announced a US$9billion Indonesia investment in April.